phaserjs/phaser/README.md

 <a name="support"></a>
 ![Support Phaser](http://phaser.io/images/github/div-support-phaser.png "Support Phaser")

-Developing Phaser takes a lot of time, effort, and money.
+Developing Phaser takes a lot of time, effort and money.
 There are monthly running costs; such as hosting and services.
 As well as countless hours of development time, community support, and assistance resolving issues.
 We do this out of our love for Phaser, but at the end of the day there are real tangible costs involved.

 If you have found Phaser useful in your development life.
 Or have made income as a result of using it, and are in a position to support us financially, without causing any detriment to yourself, then please do.
 There are a number of ways: